Reporting Progress

 The beginTask method is used to name the task in the corresponding progress view and to establish the total amount of work to be done so that the view can compute progress.
 The subTask messages will appear as a child in the progress tree as work is done.
 The progress view will calculate and display a percent completion based on the amount of work reported in the worked calls.

-Progress monitors and the UI
+Progress Monitors and the UI

 As you can see, the IProgressMonitor class is designed with corresponding UI support in mind.
 The platform's UI plug-in provides support so that the workbench can show progress for jobs that are running.
 You can set up your jobs with this in mind, so that you can control how they are presented.